 This study is a timely reminder to all of us that we must pay attention to the nutrients we eat.
 Eating vegan / plant-based does lower risks for some of the most serious diseases but we must ensure we get sufficient protein, calcium and vitamin D to protect our bone health, too.

-We’d encourage anyone thinking about going vegan to register with Veganuary so that we can share the best nutritional advice to help keep you fighting fit.
+We’d encourage anyone thinking about going vegan to try Veganuary so that we can share the best nutritional advice to help keep you fighting fit.